aecyberpro/aecyberpro/README.md

 - 👀 I’m interested in application security, pentesting, and bug bounties.
 - 💞️ I’m looking to collaborate on bug bounties.
 - 📫 How to reach me:
+  - Email: scampbell@aecyberpro.com
+  - Discord: lpha3ch0
-  - Email scampbell@aecyberpro.com, Discord lpha3ch0, or Twitter/X @lpha3ch0
+  - Twitter/X: @lpha3ch0

 <!---
 aecyberpro/aecyberpro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.